 Projects by Burke Researchers

-"Carrying Traditions Across the Waters of Time: Ainu and Pacific Northwest Cultural Collaborations," is a partnership between the Hokkaido Ainu Center (Hokkaido Ainu Association) and the Burke Museum of Natural History and Culture.
-Deana Dartt-Newton, the Curator of Native American Ethnology at the Burke Museum, is the lead project manager for this collaboration project.
-The central focus of the project will be shared efforts to revive ancient relationships to the sea and the canoe.
-The participants will include members of the Suquamish, Duwamish, Tulalip, Makah, and Squaxin Island tribes and the Hokkaido Ainu Association.
+"Carrying Traditions Across the Waters of Time: Ainu and Pacific Northwest Cultural Collaborations," was a partnership between the Hokkaido Ainu Center (Hokkaido Ainu Association) and the Burke Museum of Natural History and Culture in 2009-2010.
+Deana Dartt-Newton, then Curator of Native American Ethnology at the Burke Museum, was the lead project manager for this collaboration project.
+The central focus of the project was shared efforts to revive ancient relationships to the sea and the canoe.
+The participants included members of the Suquamish, Duwamish, Tulalip, Makah, and Squaxin Island tribes and the Hokkaido Ainu Association.

-We envision this program will engage participants in dialogue through their participation in Northwest canoe events, broaden public awareness of global environmental and social issues faced by Native peoples, and provide both communities with insight into museum practices in a tribal or inter-tribal setting.,
+This program engaged participants in dialogue through their participation in Northwest canoe events, broadened public awareness of global environmental and social issues faced by Native peoples, and provided both communities with insight into museum practices in a tribal or inter-tribal setting.

-Three international visits have been planned to ensure these goals are met.
-A delegation from the Ainu Association will visit Washington State for one week in December 2009 for initial meetings and discussions with each tribe and tours of their tribal museums.
-In March 2010, a delegation of interested tribal representatives will travel to Japan to visit Ainu museums and communities and continue the dialogues begun earlier.
-Finally, in July 2010, an Ainu group will return to Washington and will participate in the canoe journey that will be hosted, that year, by the Makah Tribe in Neah Bay.
+Three international visits were conducted to ensure these goals were met.
+A delegation from the Ainu Association visited Washington State for one week in December 2009 for initial meetings and discussions with each tribe and tours of their tribal museums.
+In March 2010, a delegation of tribal representatives traveled to Japan to visit Ainu museums and communities and continued the dialogues begun earlier.
+Finally, in July 2010, an Ainu group returned to Washington and participated in the canoe journey that was hosted that year by the Makah Tribe in Neah Bay.

 Since 2001, Robin K. Wright has been researching the set of Skidegate Haida house and pole models made in 1892 for the World's Columbian Exposition in Chicago.
 Twenty-nine model houses, most with frontal poles, and 16 free-standing model poles were commissioned by James Deans for the 1893 World's Columbian Exposition.
 This is a collaborative project with the Skidegate Haida community, the Haida Gwaii Museum at Kaay'llnagaay, Haida Gwaii, B. C. This research has been partially funded by the UW Royalty Research Fund, Canadian Embassy Senior Fellowship, National Endowment for the Humanities, and UW College of Arts and Sciences.